Total Worker Health® Approach to Reduce Falls and Advance Fall Protection in Firefighters

 Slips, trips and falls are the second leading cause of occupational injury deaths, and non-fatal slips, trips and falls result in over $10 billion in workers’ compensation costs annually.
 Firefighters have one of the highest rates of slip, trip, and fall (STF) injuries, accounting for 20-25% of all firefighter injuries annually.
 The goals of our project Total Worker Health® Approach to Reduce Falls and Advance Fall Protection in Firefighters are to 1) prospectively identify and characterize STF events among 1,200 firefighters, 2) comprehensively identify STF event risk factors by applying the Total Worker Health® approach, and 3) use these results to assess the feasibility of a community-based participatory approach to engage firefighters and develop STF mitigation strategies.

-This is a collaborative project between researchers at the University of North Carolina at Chapel Hill, the University of North Carolina at Greensboro, and the Research Triangle Institute in the Carolina Center for Total Worker Health® and Well-Being.
+This is a collaborative project between researchers at the University of North Carolina at Chapel Hill, the University of North Carolina at Greensboro, and the Research Triangle Institute in the Carolina Center for Healthy Workplace Design and Well-Being.
 Funding for this project was provided by the CDC (#U19-OH012303).
 This project was approved by the UNC Institutional Review Board (# 21-2508).